johanmazoyer/Asterix/source/run_asterix.rst

 your own python file which calls ``main_THD.runthd2()``.

-2. Leave the parameter file entry ``Data_dir`` in whichever file you are reading set to '.', which will look for a directory called ``thd2_data`` in your home directory and save all data there.
+2. Leave the parameter file entry ``Data_dir`` in whichever file you are reading set to '.', which will look for a directory called ``asterix_data`` in your home directory and save all data there.
 If the code can't find it, it will create one.

-3. You can create the environment variable ``THD2_DATA_PATH`` on your local machine which will define the top-level directory to which all your data outputs from Asterix will be saved.
+3. You can create the environment variable ``ASTERIX_DATA_PATH`` on your local machine which will define the top-level directory to which all your data outputs from Asterix will be saved.

 .. code-block:: python